x75/x75.github.io/_posts/2022-09-19-books-new-breed-darling.md

 This is the great introspective fallacy that some many, including roboticists of every generation, fall victim to.

-That is a grand one and there is more things robot can teach us about ourselves and the skills we actually have but do not perceive them as such.
+That is a grand one and there is more things robots can teach us about ourselves and the skills we actually have but do not perceive them as such.
 This only becomes obvious when you try to replicate these skills in a machine. [tbd]